quicwg/wg-materials/interim-19-05/minutes.md

 ### #2630: define “under-utilization” of cwnd
 Ian: There’s a PR for this.

-Jana: If inflight < cwnd, what should you do?
+Jana: If inflight is less than cwnd, what should you do?

 Christian: This is a change from Reno.